Deducteam/Logipedia/docs/export/apropos.md

 been fully automatized.
 On the short run, it will be possible to have a partial translation from Matita to STTfa also.

-If you are interested in creating a new (partial) translation, please an email to dedukti-dev @ inria . fr!
+If you are interested in creating a new (partial) translation, please send an email to <dedukti-dev@inria.fr>!

 On the long run, we plan also to support other logics than STTfa, but no concrete plan has been made so far.